christopherrons/app-tradebot/README.md

 # App-TradeBot
 Analysis and implementation of cryptocurrency tradebot.
 The application trades using a simple volatility trading trategy.
-READ analysis and run a few simulation before running
+READ analysis and run a few simulation before running a Live run with real money.

 ## Prerequisite
 * Bitstamp Account or Kraken account